Forget Net Nanny – PiHole will keep your kids’ late-night activity in check

 We do care that they’re playing Minecraft at 2am because we don’t particularly want to have to deal with a sullen 13 year old who’s had - at most - five hours sleep.
 We care that globe-spanning Discord chats stretch out until almost dawn - save that shit until you’re at college when you can talk about political philosophy all night (provided you don’t have lectures the next day).

-Or whatever the hell students talk about these days | Credit: Joanne Purdie / CC BY 2.0
+Or whatever the hell students talk about these days

 Until very recently, I didn’t have any clue to my teens’ late night electronic activity.
-Sure I might see a light under the door from time to time, but it was rare, and the only clue they weren’t getting enough sleep was that they looked like shit in the morning, and could barely function as human beings.
+Sure I might see a light under the door from time to time, but it was rare, and the only clue they weren’t getting enough sleep was that they looked like revenants in the morning, and could barely function as human beings.

 Enter the PiHole